JWW87/CentralAuth-Docs/docs/developer/configuration.md

 ### CentralAuth NPM library

 When using the CentralAuth NPM library, you first need to choose between the two available classes: `CentralAuthClass` and `CentralAuthHTTPClass`.
 Based on your web server, you can choose the class that best fits your needs.
-When using a [Fetch API server](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (like NextJS), you should use the `CentralAuthClass`.
+When using a [Fetch API server](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (like Next.js), you should use the `CentralAuthClass`.
 When using an [HTTP server](https://nodejs.org/api/http.html) (like Express), you should use the `CentralAuthHTTPClass`.

 #### Class constructor